dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:* None

    OBS_PCP_COMBINE_COMMAND
-     Used only when :term:`OBS_PCP_COMBINE_METHOD` = CUSTOM.
+     Used only when OBS_PCP_COMBINE_METHOD = CUSTOM.
 Custom command to run PcpCombine with a complex call that doesn't fit common use cases.
 Value can include filename template syntax, i.e. {valid?fmt=%Y%m%d}, that will be substituted based on the current runtime.
 The name of the application and verbosity flag does not need to be included.
 For example, if set to '-derive min,max /some/file' the command run will be pcp_combine -v 2 -derive min,max /some/file.
 A corresponding variable exists for forecast data called :term:`FCST_PCP_COMBINE_COMMAND`.

      | *Used by:* PcpCombine
      | *Family:* [config]